nicolascine/agent-protocol-ts/README.md

 # agent-protocol-ts

-TypeScript implementation of the [Agent Protocol](https://agentprotocol.ai) specification.

-## What is the Agent Protocol?

-It's an open standard for communicating with AI agents.
-Think of it as a REST API spec that any agent can implement, so tools and clients can work with any agent the same way.
+TypeScript implementation of the [Agent Protocol](https://agentprotocol.ai) — an open standard for communicating with AI agents.

-The core idea: tasks have steps, steps produce artifacts.
-That's it.

-## Why this implementation
+## Overview

-Most agent frameworks are opinionated about everything - which LLM, which tools, how to plan.
-The Agent Protocol doesn't care about any of that.
-It just defines the communication interface.

-This library gives you:
-- **Server**: Handle incoming agent requests (plug into any HTTP framework)
-- **Client**: Talk to any Agent Protocol-compatible server
-- **Middleware**: Logging, timeouts, retries - compose them as needed
-- **Types**: Full TypeScript types for the entire spec
+The Agent Protocol defines a minimal REST API that any agent can implement.
+This library provides both a **server** (to build agents) and a **client** (to talk to them), plus a middleware system for cross-cutting concerns.

+Framework-agnostic.
+Bring your own HTTP server.

 ## Install